-We are interested in estimating the probability of a failure event which is defined as the bending moment at a turbine's blade root exceeding a specified threshold.
-In particular, we study two bending moment types: edgewise and flapwise.
+We are interested in estimating the probability of a failure event which is defined as the bending moment at a wind turbine's blade root exceeding a specified threshold.
+In particular, we study two bending moment types: edgewise bending moment (which is parallel to the blade edge) and flapwise bending moment (which is perpendicular to the blade plane) (see Figure~\ref{fig:turbine_blade}).
 We estimate the probability that a bending moment exceeds a threshold $l$, where $l$ = 8,600 kNm for edgewise bending moment and $l$ = 13,800 kNm for flapwise bending moment, both of which occur with around 5\% probability.

-The input wind speed, $\mathbf{X}$, is drawn from the truncated Rayleigh density \cite{Choe2015,choe2015extload} defined as:
+The input wind speed, $X$, is drawn from the truncated Rayleigh density \cite{Choe2015,choe2015extload} defined as:

 where $f_R$ is the untruncated Raleigh density with the shape parameter, $10\sqrt{2/\pi}$, and $F_R$ is the corresponding cummulative distribution function.
 The cut-in and cut-out wind speed are $x_{in}$ = 3 m/s and $x_{out}$ = 25 m/s, respectively, denoting the range of wind speeds for which a wind turbine operates.